-Preapproved Vendor Drawings for proprietary wall systems are listed on the QPL and are categorized in accordance with the applicable FDOT Wall Type(s).
+Preapproved Vendor Drawings for proprietary wall systems are listed on the APL and are categorized in accordance with the applicable FDOT Wall Type(s).
 Utilize these drawings with the applicable standard(s) and Data Tables.
 Do not include the Vendor Drawings in the plans.

 Using site-specific geotechnical information, the EOR, in cooperation with the geotechnical engineer, will determine all wall system requirements.
-See SDG Figure 3.12-2 to determine appropriate FDOT Wall Type.
-Component Plans submittal shall contain Wall Control Drawings and Data Tables as specified in the SDM, Chapter 19.
-The plans shall denote location of drainage inlets, utilities, sign structures, lights and barrier joints.
+See SDG, Section 3.12 to determine appropriate FDOT Wall Type.
+Include Wall Control Drawings and Data Tables in the Component Plans submittal, as specified in the SDM, Chapter 19.
+Denote the location of drainage inlets, utilities, sign structures, lights and barrier joints in the plans.
 See the SDM, Chapter 19 for more information.